Livestock News

-This chilling account of myiasis (or parasitic infection of fly larva) was shared by Dr. Gary Thrasher, a veterinarian who recounted the story to AGDAILY after reading Borderland Chronicles No. 62, a publication by Douglas historian Cindy Hayostek.
-Douglas was once a pivotal distribution hub for sterilized male flies used in eradication efforts.
+This chilling account of myiasis (or parasitic infection of fly larvae) was shared by Dr. Gary Thrasher, a veterinarian who recounted the story to AGDAILY after reading Borderland Chronicles No. 62, a publication by Douglas historian Cindy Hayostek.
+Douglas was once a pivotal distribution hub for sterilized male flies used in screwworm eradication efforts.
 Now, U.S. livestock producers and animal health professionals are again finding themselves on high alert.

 In June, Costa Rica reported its first human death attributed to the New World screwworm (Cochliomyia hominivorax) infection since at least the 1990s.
 While screwworms primarily affect animals, this fatality — linked to an infestation in a person with a disability — was the seventh confirmed human case since the pest’s return to Costa Rica in 2023.

-In 2017, New World screwworms were eradicated again after an infestation in the Florida Keys, that likely blew in on a storm, killing about 135 endangered key deer.
+In 2017, New World screwworms were eradicated again after an infestation in the Florida Keys that likely blew in on a storm, killing about 135 endangered Key deer.

 Cattle were the primary victims, but pets, wildlife, and humans were not immune.
 Most reports said that cattle could die as quickly as 10 days after infestation.